expo/create-react-native-app/README.md

 #### `npm start`

-Runs your app in development mode.
+Runs your app in development mode with an interactive prompt.
+To run it without a prompt, use the `--no-interactive` flag.

 Open it in the [Expo app](https://expo.io) on your phone to view it.
 It will reload if you save edits to your files, and you will see build errors and logs in the terminal.